JaimeStill/azure-dev-resources/readme.md

 ## Aggregate Resources

-As external dependencies needed to facilitate disconnected cloud development are identified, their acquisition will be automated in the [scripts](./scripts/) directory via the [Get-DevResources.ps1](./scripts/Get-DevResources.ps1) script.
+As external dependencies needed to facilitate disconnected cloud development are identified, their acquisition will be automated in the [scripts](./scripts/) directory.

 ## Documentation